department-of-veterans-affairs/developer-portal/README.md

 ```

 At this point you should have a browser open, with the developer portal loaded.
 If you make changes to the
-portal, your browser should auto-reload the page.
+code, your browser should auto-reload the page.

 To learn how to make meaningful changes to the portal, please review the [Development Guide](docs/development.md).